 sendView

-The sendView() method records a screen view on your mobile app.
-The screen view is similar to the page view on a website.
+The sendView() method records a screen view in your mobile app, similar to the page view on a website.

 Syntax